corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 \begin{figure}
 \includegraphics[width=\textwidth]{../figures/knn-auc-mx-gaussian}
 \caption{
-AUROCs of the sliding-window interpolative predictive models of intubation and mortality in the MXDH data based on covers constructed using random, maxmin, and lastfirst procedures to generate landmarks.
+AUROCs of the sliding-window INN models of intubation and mortality in the MXDH data based on covers constructed using random, maxmin, and lastfirst procedures to generate landmarks.
 \label{fig:knn-mx}
 }
 \end{figure}